 To some, accessible home design simply means adding a wheelchair ramp.
-While this is one facet of universal, accessible design -- there is so much more to uncover.
-When we fail to account for other facets of accessible building when discussing the concept, we leave out many people who can benefit from universal design.
+While this is one facet of universal, accessible design -- there is so much more to making a home user-friendly to all.

-Universal design is a philosophy that something should be designed in a way that everybody can use it in the same way regardless of physical ability.
+Universal design in custom home floor plan designs is a philosophy that something should be designed in a way that everybody is able to use the house in the same way regardless of physical ability.

-Minimized potential for hazard.
-All potential opportunities for slips, trips, falls, and any other physical risk are removed from the home.
-Think: carpet on hardwood staircases.
+- Minimized potential for hazard – All potential opportunities for slips, trips, falls, or any other physical risk are removed from the home.
+Think: adding carpet to hardwood staircases.

-Low physical effort required for living.
-Accessible homes do not feature heavy, sticky windows and doors or high steps to get in and out of the shower.
-Elements of the home should be effortless for all residents to interface with.
+- Low physical effort required for living – Elements of a universally accessible home should be effortless for all residents to interface with.
+For example, accessible homes do not feature heavy, cumbersome windows and doors or high steps to get in and out of the shower.

+To a certain extent, custom home design with accessibility in mind is long-term planning in action.
 The whole purpose of universal design is that it fits everyone, at every stage of life, regardless of ability.
-It’s always smart to invest in universal design to be inclusive of everyone in your life presently, and in the future.
+It’s always smart to invest in universal design to be inclusive of everyone in your life presently and in the future.

 If you’re downsizing and looking to build a home to adhere to universal design and accessibility for the rest of your life, here are some features you might want to look into:

 - “0” Entry Doors, Showers, and Outdoor Spaces

 - 3’ Wide Doors & 42” Wide Hallways